 Two locations in District 4 have been identified for the evaluation of the Infra-Red Traffic Logger (TIRTL).
 Traffic data and videos will soon be collected, and VideoSync will also be used for the evaluation.
 We are currently waiting for the Hare harness which connects the Hare to the Type 334 cabinet terminal block.
-The vendor should soon be completing assembling the harness.
-The TIRTL and loops evaluation had been scheduled with District 4 (Ahmad Fahimi and Keith Aidun) on January 11, 2022 at Walnut Creek onramp.
+The vendor should soon be completing the assembly of the harness.
+The TIRTL and loops evaluation had been scheduled with District 4 (Ahmad Fahimi and Keith Aidun) on January, March and July 2022 at Walnut Creek.

-Developed data labeling system in VideoSync in order to generate training data for automation of analysis process.
+Developed data labeling system in VideoSync has been developed in order to generate training data for automation of analysis process.
 This data will be used to experiment with and train machine learning models to automate or make easier the manual process of dataset analysis.
-Implemented semantic versioning system and packaged several releases in order to keep track of changes between versions of VideoSync.
-Implemented quality of life improvements to Event Logger such as hotkey saving between sessions, separate save/save as functionality, and save change tracking to avoid unnecessary save dialog boxes.
+Implemented semantic versioning system and packaged several releases in order to keep track of changes